A ripping tale, helpful reference book and, at 5c a page, a blueschip investment.

-Now, all you ever wanted to know about American music’s remarkable history is available in just the ONE big book – the 390 pages and 46 chapters that make up America’s Gift.
+All you ever wanted to know about American music’s remarkable history is now available in just the ONE big book – the 390 pages and 46 chapters that make up America’s Gift.
 At five cents for each 11′ x 8.5′ page, that’s a reasonable bang for your 20 bucks.

-Why America’s Gift?
-Because blues is America’s gift to the world.
+So, why America’s Gift?
+Because blues is America’s gift to the world and America’s has the full story of how blues evolved.

 As Rolling Stone Keith Richards says, “Twentieth-century music is based on the blues.
 You wouldn’t have jazz or any other modern music without the blues.
 And therefore every pop song, no matter how trite or crass, has got a bit of the blues in it – even without them knowing, even though they’ve washed most of it out.”